See artifacts, hear civil rights stories and listen to music through the lens of these African American Museums.

 Cincinnati, Ohio 45202

-Since opening in 2004, we have filled a substantial void in our nation’s cultural heritage.
+Since opening in 2004, it fills a substantial void in our nation’s cultural heritage.
 Rooted in the stories of the Underground Railroad, we illuminate the true meaning of inclusive freedom by presenting permanent and special exhibits that inspire, public programming that provokes dialogue and action, and educational resources that equip modern abolitionists.

 The Funk Music Hall of Fame & Exhibition Center